ansible-collections/pureport/examples/azure_express_route/README.md

 ## Requirements
-A virtualenv with ansible, ansible[azure], azure-cli, and pureport-client.
+A virtualenv with ansible[azure] and the pureport-client.

-**Note:** The following will probably throw errors, because of version mismatches with the azure-cli and ansible[azure] requirements.
-You can ignore these.
 ```bash
 virtualenv venv
 source venv/bin/activate